 How do I get information not published on the website?

-The Northern Care Alliance Group is made up of Pennine Acute Hospitals NHS Trust and Salford Royal Foundation NHS Trust.
+The Northern Care Alliance Foundation Trust is made up of Pennine Acute Hospitals NHS Trust and Salford Royal Foundation NHS Trust.

 Information Governance, IM&T